 If the second sample FHR, Maximum GPM, or UEF test is a failing result, the Laboratory shall conduct the FHR or Maximum GPM test on all additional samples and use the mean of the results, including the first sample result, to determine compliance.
 If the mean FHR or Maximum GPM is a passing result, the Laboratory shall conduct the UEF test on all samples using the rated Draw Pattern.
+If the mean FHR or Maximum GPM is a failing result, the Laboratory shall conduct the Laboratory shall conduct the Laboratory shall conduct the UEF test on all samples using the rated Draw Pattern.
 If the mean FHR or Maximum GPM is a failing result, the Laboratory shall conduct the UEF test on all samples using the Draw Pattern determined by the mean of the FHR or Maximum GPM tests.
 Compliance shall be determined by the mean of all test results.

-- 3.9.3 Options Following Additional Sample Failure.
-When the Participant is notified of a second-sample or additional sample certified rating failure, the Participant has seven (7) calendar days to select one of the following options - Re-rate the Basic Model.
+3.9.3 Options Following Additional Sample Failure.
+When the Participant is notified of a secondsample or additional sample certified rating failure, the Participant has seven (7) calendar days to select one of the following options and the mean result will be used to determine compliance with the federal minimum.
+The EF test result shall be greater than or equal to 95.0% of the federal minimum;

+• Re-rate the Basic Model.
 The re-rating of the affected Basic Model shall be no better than the mean results of the tested samples (Not available for Grid-Enabled Water Heater failing FHR in locked condition).
-If the Basic Model is a Grandfathered Model and the Participant chooses to rerate the UEF, an EF test shall be conducted on all samples, and the mean result will be used to determine compliance with the federal minimum.
-The EF test result shall be greater than or equal to 95.0% of the federal minimum; or - Obsolete the basic model and its derivatives.
+If the Basic Model is a Grandfathered Model and the Participant chooses to rerate the UEF, an EF test shall be conducted on all samples,